Union workers ‘are catching up' on pay as labor organizing surges

 In other words, it is a particularly prudent time for unionized workers to organize as they enter new contracting periods, experts day.

 Through Oct.
-9 this year, approximately 453,000 workers have participated across a total of 312 strikes, significantly higher than the 180 strikes involving 43,700 workers over the same period time two years ago.
+9 this year, approximately 453,000 workers have participated across a total of 312 strikes, significantly higher than the 180 strikes involving 43,700 workers during the same period two years ago.

 Union jobs can be less vulnerable, though underpaid